isaiahelixir1/isaiahelixer1.github.io/docs/05-API/API.md

+---
+title: Subsystem API
+tags:
+- API
-# BME680 Sensor Subsystem API
+- BME680 Sensor
+---

 ## Overview
 This subsystem interfaces with a BME680 environmental sensor using I2C and communicates with a 7-node daisy-chain UART network.